apache/druid/docs/api-reference/dynamic-configuration-api.md

 The Coordinator has dynamic configurations to tune certain behavior on the fly, without requiring a service restart.
 For information on the supported properties, see [Coordinator dynamic configuration](../configuration/index.md#dynamic-configuration).

+### Consistency Model

+Brokers' view of the coordinator dynamic config is eventually consistent with read-after-write guarantees local to a specific broker, meaning changes to the config may take time (by default 60 seconds) to propagate to all nodes.

 ### Get dynamic configuration

 Retrieves the current Coordinator dynamic configuration.
 Returns a JSON object with the dynamic configuration properties.